Causal Preference Elicitation: Extended Related Work

 \subsection{Summary}

 In summary, classical causal discovery methods recover Markov equivalence classes from data but are sensitive to statistical errors and faithfulness violations.
 Incorporating expert knowledge has been explored through priors on network structures, path or ancestral constraints, variable groupings and types, and active intervention design.
 Recent expert-in-the-loop algorithms highlight the value of sequentially eliciting expert feedback and updating posterior beliefs.
 Our work builds on these foundations by proposing a fully probabilistic framework that models uncertain expert feedback via a hierarchical logistic model, uses SMC to approximate and update the posterior over DAGs, and employs an information-gain acquisition function to ask the most informative questions.
+The main distinction is that CaPE treats expert input as a stochastic observation channel for posterior refinement rather than as a hard constraint or an intervention surrogate.
 By accommodating noisy responses and combining data and expert knowledge, our method aims to provide reliable causal discovery even in challenging settings.